hodefoting/gedl/README.txt

 gedl.

-This project is shared in the public interest, both as a reference for people to study as well as backup, it is a rough draft of a video editor - and usage instructions for the very brave are for now: may the source be with you..
+This project is shared in the public interest, both as a reference for people to study as well as backup, it is the core of a  GEGL based video editor.

 For further possible further development - processing should be split out of the ui/editing process, and rather be done by slave process(es) that kan be